-Flanders (what is now Belgium and part of northern France) was an important centre for bobbin lacemaking from the 16th century onwards.
-The industry was well organised with skilful designers, aware of the demands of fashion, and innovative lacemakers who were able to work out techniques for the new designs.
+FLANDERS (a region covering what is now Belgium and part of northern France) was an important centre for bobbin lacemaking from the 16th century onwards.
+The industry was well organized with skilful designers, aware of the demands of fashion, and innovative lacemakers who were able to work out techniques for the new designs.
 In the mid-17th century Flemish bobbin lace was the major fashion lace in Europe until changes in fashion led to the dominance of Venetian and French needlelace in the last quarter of the century.
 Not until the 18th century and further changes in fashion did the classic Flemish bobbin laces emerge and become so successful.

 At the start of the 18th century fashions favoured the use of fine muslin instead of lace for cravats, ruffles and flounces, which led to a decline in the lace trade throughout Europe.
 However, it was the skill of the Flemish lacemakers using the incredibly fine Flemish linen thread to produce delicate new laces that brought lace back into favour in the fashionable world.
 These new laces might look like muslin from a distance but, despite their fineness, there were richly patterned.

 This was also the time when distinctive techniques first became associated with the lacemaking centres of Brussels, Mechlin and Valenciennes, although lace made with these techniques was also made in other towns.

 Brussels was a part lace where the pattern motifs were made separately and later joined together with a variety of grounds.
 Mechlin and Valenciennes were both straight laces but differed in that the cloth-stitch areas in Mechlin were surrounded and emphasized by a thicker gimp thread, whereas Valenciennes lace was completely flat with lines of tiny holes outlining the pattern motifs and picking out features within them.